jasonamyers/jasonamyers.github.com/_posts/2014-08-22-node-bluebird-testing.md

         });
     }

-So initial I took a very naive approach to the test because I wasn't clear on how javascript compared arrays.
+So initially I took a very naive approach to the test because I wasn't clear on how javascript compared arrays.
 So I had the test you see below.

     "use strict";